-The Academy of Medical Sciences and National Academy of Science of Sri Lanka are convening a policy workshop on non-communicable diseases in South Asia and beyond in Sri Lanka on the 23/24 January 2020.Ongoing
+The Academy of Medical Sciences and National Academy of Science of Sri Lanka convened a policy workshop on non-communicable diseases in South Asia and beyond in Sri Lanka on the 23-24 January 2020.Status: Completed

 Science to tackle non-communicable diseases in South Asia and beyond in the SDG era

-Non-communicable diseases (NCDs) are chronic and often slow progressing diseases that result from a combination of genetic, physiological, environmental and behavioural factors.
-It is estimated that an increasing global prevalence of NCDs is the cause of up to 41 million deaths worldwide each year, representing 71% of all deaths.
-However, NCDs disproportionately affect people in low- and middle-income countries (LMICs).
-More than three quarters of NCD deaths (32 million) occur in LMICs, 40% of which are categorised as ‘premature deaths’ (between ages 30 and 69 years).
-For high income countries this figure is closer to 26%.
+NCDs are chronic and often slow progressing diseases resulting from a combination of genetic, physiological, environmental and behavioural factors.
+The prevalence of NCDs is increasing globally.
+Estimates show that 71% of all deaths (41 million) are due to NCDs each year.
+People living in low- and middle-income countries (LMICs) are unequally affected by NCDs.
+More than three quarters of NCD deaths (32 million) occur in LMICs.
+Many of these deaths, upt to 40%, are ‘premature deaths’ between ages 30 and 69 years.
+For high income countries this figure is closer to just 26%.

 Click here to find out more about our previous GCRF workshops and read the workshop reports.